0:00

 Let’s keep making space for the late bloomers, the lost girls, the misfits who were never really missing — just misunderstood.

-This is module one from the The Lost Generation course, if you’re interested in the full course, you can either gain access through the Nook, or purchase it individually here and you can use code Substack30 for 30% off the course (this coupon code works for the standalone course, not the Nook membership).
+This is module one from the The Lost Generation course, if you’re interested in the full course, you can learn more about it below.

 Explore The Course